ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W01-D1B-ProblemSolving.md

 ## Software is Written to Solve Problems

-For software to be useful and to be adopted by users, it needs to satisfy some need.
+For software to be useful and to be adopted by users, it needs to satisfy some real need.

 Note that in this context "problem" means *need*.
 It doesn't mean something is broken.

 ### Types of solutions

-The needs of a person, business, or organization can be met with different types of solutions:
+The needs of a person, business, or organization can be fulfilled with different types of solutions:

 - Provide new tools and new ways to do things: spreadsheets, Learning Management Systems, Project management (MS Project, Jira, Trello)
 - Automate processes: automated manufacturing, self-serve banking